 This may sound a direct contradiction to the point above, but it’s not.
 People need all the relevant facts, and incomplete information is probably worse than no information at all.
 Just don’t over-elaborate.

-In times of uncertainty people look for familiarity.
-Don’t be tempted to let your brand position or tone of voice slip just because life is different at the moment.
+People look for familiarity.
+Don’t be tempted to let your brand position or tone of voice slip.
+And if you haven’t got